-Lyman and Lillian Curtis (nee Dorset).
+Lyman and Lillian Curtis (nee Dorsett).
 Engagement or wedding photo.

-Lyman Walter Curtis and Lillian Luzelta Dorset were married Aug.
+Lyman Walter Curtis and Lillian Luzelta Dorsett were married Aug.
 16, 1921, in Bakersfield.
 Lyman was a construction

 worker who helped build the roads at the St. Francis Dam site in the 1920s.
 In 1928, Lyman and Lillian lived with their